 This vegetarian tamale pie recipe is easy to throw together if you use prepared polenta and canned beans.
 Top with sour cream and enjoy!

-Mexican is quickly becoming one of our favorite styles for cooking.
-Somehow various combinations of beans, tomatoes, peppers, and cheese never seem to get old!
-We’ve recently upped our game and started trying to cook dried beans.
-While it requires a little advanced planning (the gene for which we both naturally lack), we found the sacrifice is worth the taste.
-We loved these vegetarian tamale pies as a new way to experience Latin flavors outside of a quesadilla.
-They might be one of my favorite Mexican-inspired recipes we’ve made yet, especially since they come in their own personal dish (if you don’t have au gratin dishes, any small oven safe dish will do).
+Why we love this recipe: We love these vegetarian tamale pies as a new way to experience Latin flavors outside of a quesadilla.
+They might be one of my favorite Mexican-inspired recipes we’ve made yet, especially since they come in their own personal dish.
+If you don’t have au gratin dishes, any small oven safe dish will do.

 This vegetarian tamale pie recipe is very easy to throw together if you use prepared polenta and canned beans, but it’s just as fun to make your own from “scratch” – and tastes better too!
 It’s a great option for dinner guests that’s impressive, but not too labor intensive.